-If you have pets, you probably are well aware of fleas and the devastating impact they can have on your home and family.
+If you have pets, you probably know about fleas and their devastating impact on your home and family.
 But do you know WHY and HOW they found their way into your house?

 Fleas are, unfortunately, a year-round infestation possibility.
-When cooler weather sets in, they especially tend to become a nuisance; they are entering your home in search for warmth and shelter.
+When cooler weather sets in, they mainly tend to become a nuisance; they enter your home in search of warmth and shelter.

-Sometimes, they find their way in with a ride on your family pet – be it the dogs or a cat who explores the great outdoors on occasion.
-But don’t go blaming Mooch and Earl just yet!
+Sometimes, they find their way in with a ride on your family pet – be it a dog or a cat who explores the great outdoors on occasion.
+But don’t go blaming your family pet just yet!

 First, take notice of your pets.
 Scratching and biting more than normal should serve as a big red flag.
-It may not be fleas, but something has changed which is causing your animals’ discomfort.
+It may not be fleas, but something has changed, causing your animals’ discomfort.
 Take a look on their skin at the base of their fur/hair.
-Typically a reddish-brown color, this pest is only about 1/16 of an inch which can make it hard to spot.
-Keep in mind, they are wingless but will jump!
+Typically a reddish-brown color, this pest is only about 1/16 of an inch, making it hard to spot.
+Keep in mind they are wingless but will jump!

 Okay, so I know I have fleas.
 Now what?!

 First of all, understand that your pets will need to be treated.
-Talk to your veterinarian about what they recommend and what you should do in the meantime.
+Talk to your veterinarian about what they recommend and what you should do.
 Next, address your home.
 Ideally, since your pets would need to be out of the house during remediation anyway, you can align for your pets’ treatment to take place during your home’s treatment.